 Speedtest vs. Fast: Which of the Two Provides More Accurate Results?

 Internet speed test results vary with servers, networks, and the route and distance which the data packets have to travel.
-Speedtest has over 7000 servers around the world which makes sure that users from anywhere the globe get the most accurate readings.
+Speedtest has over 7000 servers around the world which makes sure that users from anywhere on the globe get the most accurate readings.
 Although Fast doesn't claim to have thousands of servers registered to it, it does connect to your nearest server.

 It’s a general observation that test results on the same connection are higher on Speedtest than Fast.
 Here's the test result for my network on Speedtest and Fast.
 I've performed these tests on the app version of Speedtest and Fast to give you a better idea of the mobile interface.